cljs/api/docfiles/compiler-options/main.md

 ## Summary

 Specifies an entry point namespace.
+Behavior depends on [doc:compiler-options/optimizations]:

-When used with [doc:compiler-options/optimizations] `:simple` or `:advanced`, only namespaces reachable from main are included in the build.
+- `:simple`,`:advanced` - only namespaces reachable from main are built

-When used with `:none`, all namespaces are still built to separate files, but the [doc:compiler-options/output-to] file will be generated such that main is executed for the given [doc:compiler-options/target] (browser or Node).
+- `:none` - all namespaces are built, but the [doc:compiler-options/output-to] file will be generated such that main is executed for the appropriate [doc:compiler-options/target] (browser or Node).

 ```clj
 :main "foo.bar"